 This method uses logical and realistic consequences and leaves the student's dignity intact.
-Self-discipline by students is the ultimate goal of the discipline program at Richmond Hill K-8.
+Self-discipline by students is the ultimate goal of the discipline program at Richmond Hill Elementary.

-The following are general rules of conduct for all students at Richmond Hill K-8 School during school hours, on a school campus whether or not during school hours, at school activities, whether at home or away, on a school bus, or at school bus stops:
+The following are general rules of conduct for all students at Richmond Hill Elementary School during school hours, on a school campus whether during school hours, at school activities, whether at home or away, on a school bus, or at school bus stops: